abiniveshr/PokemonChosenRed/README.md

 BUGFIXES:
   if following pokemon was out, Charmander stalking interaction breaks and Squirtle stalking animation breaks.
 Fixed the bug.

+v1.2:
+TRAINER REBALANCE
+BUGFIXES:
+  Charmander used to be lost forever if you had full inventory while interacting with it.
+Bug Fixed

 To-Do:
 -Create a unique story experience for fan favourite legendaries similar to that of the Kanto Starters -Shadow system